Are US Data Brokers Able to Protect the Personal Information They Deal In?

 There have been a total of 40 events of data brokers suffering data breaches, starting with the Acxiom breach in 2002.

 Data brokers are companies that specialize in the collection, processing, and sale or distribution of personal information.
-They rely mainly on public records to source this data, but may also acquire personal information from other data brokers and even data breaches.
+They rely mainly on public records to source this data (learn how to remove yourself from public records here), but may also acquire personal information from other data brokers and even data breaches.

 These companies build profiles on everyday Americans that can include full contact and demographic details, court and criminal records, financial information, and even Social Security numbers.
 The profiles they create often branch out to reach family members, known associates, and business contacts.